mllee/squadhub_app/README.md

 find out if you're nearby on campus and if you'd be down to do something; be that lunch, chillin', or even just studying at the library together.

+Blue indicates Free, Yellow indicates "Sorta", Red indicates Busy, and friends that are too far away are grayed out.
 ![alt tag](https://github.com/mllee/squadhub_app/blob/master/screenshot.png)

 ===========================================